How To Tie A Palomar Knot

 The Palomar Knot is a great application while fishing with the Tokyo Rig or Texas Rig.
 This knot is good for all kinds of light fishing lines, especially braided fishing lines, and retains almost all of the original line strength, even with monofilaments.
 It also is nearly impossible (if tied correctly) to “pull out”.
 It is equally effective with other fastening applications – such as a dog clip to a rope – provided the object being tied to can pass through the loop, and the line or rope is not too thick to pass through the object twice, and, with practice, it can be tied in the dark with cold hands.

-The easy to tie, strong Palomar (pronunciation PAHL-oh-mahr) knot attaches a fishing line to a hook, snap or swivel and a fly to a tippet or leader.
+The easy-to-tie, strong Palomar (pronunciation PAHL-oh-mahr) knot attaches a fishing line to a hook, snap, or swivel and a fly to a tippet or leader.
 Though it is good for monofilament and fluorocarbon fishing lines, it performs best with braids.
 With just a little practice, you can tie it even in the dark and with cold hands.
 Its breaking strength was found to be 14lb to 15 lb based on certain tests done with braided lines.
 It is popular among saltwater anglers who have given it good reviews and ratings.

 Translate »